deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 ---
 title: "Should We Really Edit Language Models?
 On the Evaluation of Edited Language Models"
-summary: "Current LLM editing methods are great for small updates, but scaling them negatively impacts performance and safety."
+summary: "Model editing boosts LLMs, but scaling edits hurts performance and safety!"
 categories: ["AI Generated"]
 tags: ["🔖 24-10-24", "🤗 24-10-25"]
 showSummary: true